frantastic7/discordbots/mr_stonks/README.md

 A stock market bot, with the popular meme name.

-Using FMP and AlphaVantage API.
+Using FMP and AlphaVantage API and GPT-4.

 Currently supports :